cmillion/gPhoton/docs/UserGuide.md

 _Note:_ For the rest of this User Guide, we will use the M dwarf flare star GJ 3685A as our standard example target.
 The GALEX observation of this flare was described in _Robinson, et al. "GALEX observations of an energetic ultraviolet flare on the dM4e star GJ 3685A."
 The Astrophysical Journal 633.1 (2005): 447._ It's a good test because it has an obvious and dramatic light curve; you'll know it when you see it.

 ###gFind.py
 _gFind_ is the data location tool.
-Given a target sky position (and, optionally, bands and time ranges), it will return the estimated raw exposure time and approximate time ranges of data that is currently available in the photon database.
+Given a target sky position (and, optionally, bands and time ranges), it will return the estimated raw exposure time and approximate time ranges of data that are currently available in the photon database.
 That is, _gFind_ is your convenient utility for assessing what data is currently available for use by _gAperture_ and _gMap_.
 Attempt the following command.

     ./gFind.py -b 'NUV' -r 176.919525856024 -d 0.255696872807351